sbeddall/scrap-wiki/README.md

 Just gotta dust off my js.

 Check the github.io for this project.
+Intent is to place documentation into the source folder for this repo to use as an example.